-Specific impact: Without appropriate avoidance and minimization measures for SWHA, potential significant impacts associated with development of the Project include loss of nest trees, nest abandonment, reduced reproductive success, and reduced health and vigor of eggs and/or young.
+Specific impact: Without appropriate avoidance and minimization measures for SWHA, potential significant impacts associated with the Project's construction include loss of foraging and/or nesting habitat, nest abandonment, reduced reproductive success, and reduced health and vigor of eggs and/or young.

-Evidence impact would be significant: Lack of suitable nesting habitat in the San Joaquin Valley limits the local distribution and abundance of SWHA (CDFW 2016).
+Evidence impact would be significant: The primary threat to SWHA in California is loss of foraging and nesting habitat resulting from urban development and incompatible agriculture (CDFW 2016).
 Depending on the timing and proximity of construction, activities including noise, vibration, and movement of workers or equipment could affect nests and have the potential to result in nest abandonment, significantly impacting local nesting SWHA.